 FFS: the supported maximum value of K, e.g. [4, 8, 16]

-For L1-RSRP measurement and at least aperiodic reporting, support MAC CE based dynamic activation/deactivation of a subset of higher-layer-configured (for measurement) non-serving cell SSBs
+[For L1-RSRP measurement and at least aperiodic reporting, support MAC CE based dynamic activation/deactivation of a subset of higher-layer-configured (for measurement) measurement for non-serving cell SSBs, e.g., additionally activated non-serving cell information for SSBs to be measured, or activated non-serving cell SSBs ]

-In one reporting instance, depending on NW configuration, beam(s) associated with a non-serving cell can be mixed with that associated with serving-cell
+For aperiodic reporting, in one reporting instance, depending on NW configuration, beam(s) associated with a non-serving cell can be mixed with that associated with serving-cell

 FFS: How to report the K beams and corresponding qualities if the Tx power among the non-serving cell and with serving-cell is not the same

+Note: The supported numbers of non-serving cells (in terms of measurement/reporting) have not yet been decided.
+The above description doesn’t imply only one non-serving cell is allowed in one reporting instance.

-In addition to NW-initiated measurement/reporting, event-based (UE-initiated) measurement/reporting without CSI request from the NW is supported
+[In addition to NW-initiated measurement/reporting, event-based (UE-initiated) measurement/reporting without CSI request from the NW is supported

 FFS: Definition of triggering event

-Treated with lower priority
+Treated with lower priority]

 [Timing assumption for DL measurement associated with the serving cell and non-serving cell(s) can be different